 Cancellation requests are not taken over the phone.

-a) Change of trek batch date is dependent on the availability of seats in the batch.
+a.
+Change of trek batch date is dependent on the availability of seats in the batch.

-b) In case of transferring a trek to your dear one, he/she should satisfy all the mandatory requirements laid down by Trekkaro.
+b.
+In case of transferring a trek to your dear one, he/she should satisfy all the mandatory requirements laid down by Trekkaro.

-c) Trekkaro holds the right to change/cancel the policies, without prior notice.
+c.
+Trekkaro holds the right to change/cancel the policies, without prior notice.

-Refund Policy The applicable refund amount will be processed within 10 working days.
+The applicable refund amount will be processed within 10 working days.

-When you take an adventurous trek with us, then be assured that whatever we do is more than your expectations.
+When you take an adventurous trek with TREKKARO, then be assured that whatever we do is more than your expectations.
 Our wish to excel goes beyond the point where your boots hit the trail – it begins the moment that you get in contact with us, and it never ends.
 There is nothing more satisfying than hearing from our trekkers that they’ve just had “another trip of a lifetime with Trekkaro”.

 It may come as a surprise, but the reality is that it is a two-way street (or trail), and you are ultimately responsible for the nature of the experience that you have with us.
 And not only that, but you also influence the experience of others in your small group.